Revisiting Long-Tailed Learning: Insights from an Architectural Perspective: Experiments

-Firstly, we compare the performance of the best architecture discovered by LTDAS with ResNet-32 on the CIFAR-10/100-LT datasets.
-In order to further demonstrate the superiority of our architecture, ResNeXt and Res2Net are also included.
-The experimental results are shown in Table~\ref{res1}, and it is evident that the architectures uncovered by LTDAS exhibit heightened performance within a similar model size.
-Specifically, our architecture shows a 4\% to 8\% improvement over the basic ResNet baseline.
+Firstly, we compare the performance of the best architecture discovered by LT-DARTS with ResNet, ResNeXt, and Res2Net on the CIFAR-10/100-LT datasets.
+It should be noted that Vision Transformer (ViT)\cite{Dosovitskiy2020AnII}, which typically involve much larger parameter counts, have not been widely adopted as baselines in previous LT learning research.
+Therefore, we do not include them in our comparative analysis.
+Additionally, to demonstrate the comprehensive exploratory capability of NAS, we also include LT-Res in our comparisons.
+The experimental results are shown in Table~\ref{res1}.
+It is evident that the architectures we proposed exhibit heightened performance within a similar model size.
+Specifically, both LT-Res and LT-DARTS yielded superior results.
+Due to the more thorough exploration conducted by LT-DARTS, it consistently outperformed in all scenarios.
+The architecture discovered by LT-DARTS shows a 4\% to 8\% improvement over the basic ResNet baseline.
 Even when compared to more advanced architectures like ResNeXt and Res2Net, it still achieves at least a 1\% accuracy advantage.
-Experiments across different datasets and imbalanced factors further validate the wide applicability of LTDAS.
+Experiments across different datasets and imbalanced factors further validate the wide applicability of LT-DARTS.